snapperitwo/mc-utils/modpacks/hypixel/README.md

 ```
 non-core mods (not included in pack, but mods you should consider using) (links and info in /mods/)

-Powns ArmorStatus HUD - by Powns
-Powns PotionEffect HUD - by Powns
+Evergreen Hud - by isXander
 Togglesneak - by Powns
 Sidebar Mod Revamp - by Canelex & Powns
 Old Animations - by Sk1er LLC